 While many businesses realize the benefits of using EDI, Punchout or customized integrations for the major part of their expenditure, they often don’t want to apply these solutions to all of their purchasing.

 For many, 10 or 20% of their ‘tail’ spend is on low-volume, one-off or infrequent orders involving many different suppliers.

 Many larger businesses don’t manage this aspect of their procurement closely.
 However, there’s growing recognition that significant savings, improved efficiency and better control of these low-volume purchases can be achieved.

 When buyers are looking for something new or specific that wouldn’t be part of their usual buying choices, they want fast and relevant online results.

 According to Forrester, almost seven out of 10 B2B customers prefer to research online before approaching a supplier.
 More than half don’t want to speak with a sales representative at all.

 An effective modern B2B ecommerce platform will ensure your business is discoverable online.
 Even if ecommerce isn’t your preferred sales channel, as millennials who have grown up in a digital world start to dominate buyer organizations, your business could depend on it.

 Modern ecommerce sites integrated with back-office systems, can now support large-scale electronic requests for information (RFIs or technical queries) and quotations (RFQs), as well as electronic document management.

-As a strategic choice, some distributors are now stocking a wide range of these low-volume products, helping larger organizations to meet their ‘tail-spend’ requirements quickly and efficiently whilst working with fewer suppliers.
+As a strategic choice, some distributors are now stocking a wide range of these low-volume products, helping larger organizations to meet their ‘tail-spend’ requirements quickly and efficiently while working with fewer suppliers.

 Find out how Cloudfy can help to optimize the procurement potential of your B2B business.
 Book a free Cloudfy demonstration.